camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 ---
 ### POST /api/UserAuthentication/changeUsername

-**Description:** Updates a user's username after verifying their password and ensuring the new username is unique.
+**Description:** Updates a user's username after verifying their password.

 **Requirements:**
 - The given `user` exists in the state.